-- (1) Unless otherwise agreed by the parties, a person of any nationality may be an arbitrator. - (2) Subject to sub-section (6), the parties are free to agree on a procedure for appointing the arbitrator or arbitrators. - (3) Subject to any agreement between the parties, in an arbitration with three arbitrators, each party shall appoint one arbitrator, and the two appointed arbitrators shall appoint the third arbitrator who shall act as the presiding arbitrator. - (4) If the appointment procedure in sub-section (3) applies and- - (a) a party fails to appoint an arbitrator within thirty days from the receipt of a request to do so from the other party; or - (b) the two appointed arbitrators fail to agree on the third arbitrator within thirty days from the date of their appointment, the appointment shall be made, upon request of a party, by the High Court having jurisdiction under this Act or any person or arbitral institution designated by such High Court.
+(1) Unless otherwise agreed by the parties, a person of any nationality may be an arbitrator.

+(2) Subject to sub-section (6), the parties are free to agree on a procedure for appointing the arbitrator or arbitrators.

+(3) Subject to any agreement between the parties, in an arbitration with three arbitrators, each party shall appoint one arbitrator, and the two appointed arbitrators shall appoint the third arbitrator who shall act as the presiding arbitrator.

+(4) If the appointment procedure in sub-section (3) applies and - the appointment shall be made, upon request of a party, by the relevant High Court or any person or institution designated by such High Court.

+(a) a party fails to appoint an arbitrator within thirty days from the receipt of a request to do so from the other party; or

+(b) the two appointed arbitrators fail to agree on the third arbitrator within thirty days from the date of their appointment,

-Explanation.- In an arbitration with five or more arbitrators, the provisions of sub-sections (3) and (4) shall apply mutatis mutandis.
+Explanation. - In an arbitration with five or more arbitrators, the provisions of sub-sections (3) and (4) shall apply mutatis mutandis.

-- (5) Subject to any agreement referred to in sub-section (2), in an arbitration with a sole arbitrator, if the parties fail to agree on the arbitrator within thirty days from receipt of a request by one party from the other party to so agree the appointment shall be made, upon request of a party, by the High Court having jurisdiction under this Act, or any person or institution designated by such High Court. - (6) Where, under an appointment procedure agreed upon by the parties,- - (a) a party fails to act as required under that procedure; or - (b) the parties, or the two appointed arbitrators, fail to reach an agreement expected of them under that procedure; or - (c) a person, including an institution, fails to perform any function entrusted to him or it under that procedure, a party may request the High Court having jurisdiction under this Act, or any person or institution designated by such High Court, to take the necessary measure, unless the agreement on the appointment procedure provides other means for securing the appointment.
+(5) Subject to any agreement referred to in sub-section (2), in an arbitration with a sole arbitrator, if the parties fail to agree on the arbitrator within thirty days from receipt of a request by one party from the other party to so agree, the appointment shall be made, upon request of a party, by the relevant High Court, or any person or institution designated by such High Court.

+(6) Where, under an appointment procedure agreed upon by the parties,-

+(a) a party fails to act as required under that procedure; or a party may request the relevant High Court, or any person or institution designated by such High Court, to take the necessary measure, unless the agreement on the appointment procedure provides other means for securing the appointment.